xanhex/fast-survey/README.md

 # Fast Survey

 Microservice for user surveys.
-It stores data in MongoDB database.
+All user data is validated before being stored in MongoDB database.

 ## Technologies